BrandynR/DuckHunt2020-AnARAdventure/README.md

+![](https://i.imgur.com/G9I23IT.jpg)
 # DuckHunt 2020: An Augmented Adventure
-![](https://i.imgur.com/G9I23IT.jpg)
-## DuckHunt 2020
 DuckHunt 2020 was created by Brandyn Reindel, as the final portfolio project for Holberton School's AR/VR Specialization.
 Built as an homage to the 1984 Nintendo classic, one of the first video games to change the perception on how players can interact with a game.
 DuckHunt 2020 brings the classic sounds, reminiscent aesthetics, and familiar gameplay into the 21st Century.

 DuckHunt2020 is a full functional Augmented Reality 'Duck Hunt'-like experience.
-Complete with an intro menu, sound effects, visual effects, immersive augmented reality, infinite score counter, and even an easter egg hidden inside this early build.
+Complete with an intro menu, sound effects, visual effects, immersive augmented reality, infinite score counter and rounds, and even an easter egg with another game hidden inside this early build.

 ## Things to Come
 This will be an on going project to further expand the possibilities of casual free-play AR Games and my own technical development.
-I invite you to save this repo, get in touch, and follow me.
+I invite you to save this repo, get **[in touch](https://www.linkedin.com/in/brandyn-reindel-372b57102/)**, and **[follow me](https://twitter.com/Optimus_is_Me)**.

 But most importantly, keep your eye for these features in future builds:

+- A High Score System
 - 2 Player Mode (Co-op and V.S.)
+   - A future build could see the ability to play with friends as you help each other reach new high scores.
+   - Or better yet challenge someone to little friendly competition.
-- Updated terrain and assets
+- Updated Terrain and Assets/Artwork
 - More Levels
 - More Game Modes (Time Attack, Target Challenge, Stay tuned to find out)
 - More Easter Eggs......have you found any yet?

+In the future I plan on implementing the Vuforia Object Scanner app (if I can get the APK working correctly), or Vuforia Area Target Creator App with a LiDAR enabled device.
+With this I plan on using a real world object like a rubber duck as the Image Target that sets the game to render, rather than a static image.

 # Original Project Guidelines